-Zemco Industries in Buffalo, sales New York, illness has recalled approximately 380,000 pounds of deli meat that may be contaminated with bacteria, the U.S. Department of Agriculture announced Monday.
+Zemco Industries in Buffalo, New York, has recalled approximately 380,000 pounds of deli meat that may be contaminated with bacteria, the U.S. Department of Agriculture announced Monday.

 The meat was distributed to Wal-Marts nationwide.